 - A lot of Kauai’s beaches are rocky or narrow; therefore, there are not a lot of surfing and swimming options on the island.

 - Lush and green for a reason, Kauai receives a lot of rain.

-Best Beaches in Kauai for Kids
+Best Beaches in Kauai for Families

 - Poipu Beach: Often voted one of the best beaches in America, and known as one of the safest beaches on Kauai.
 Poipu Beach is perfect for families with small children.
 There are lifeguards on duty every day, calm waters, and a playground.

 - Hanalei Bay: As the largest bay on the north shore, Hanalei Bay, is located at what may be the most picturesque location.
 The summer months are perfect for surf lessons and boogie-boarding for school-aged kids.

 - Lydgate Beach: A favorite beach among families, Lydgate has two ocean enclosed pools with lifeguards on duty.
 Ideal for families or first-time snorkelers.
 Aside from designated safe swimming areas, there is good parking and clean facilities.

 Things to do in Kauai for Families